Update 2019: CuisinArt Golf Resort & Spa re-opens after 14 months of grand renovations. More on the NEW CuisinArt Golf Resort & Spa here.

 Set on the sparkling, smooth crescent beach that is Rendezvous Bay, amidst swaying royal palms and blossoming bougainvillea, CuisinArt Golf Resort & Spa surpasses the term "Anguilla luxury resorts."

 It not only leads the way in resort dining, it offers some of the top restaurants in all of Anguilla.
 Executive Chef Jasper Schneider conducts the culinary renaissance with a fine attention to detail, right down to the fresh produce sourced daily from their on-site hydroponic gardens.

 CuisinArt has also been the first to embrace green technology.
 Their massive solar and desalination plants are evidence of true commitment to reducing their carbon footprint to as close to zero as possible

-It rounds out its world class offerings with two more award winners, the Greg Norman designed golf course and Venus spa.
+It rounds out its world class offerings with two more award winners, the Greg Norman designed golf course and the Spa by CuisinArt.

 Wrap that all up with the consistently excellent service and an all-star concierge and it's fair to say that CuisinArt is top of class.

 More on CuisinArt Golf Resort & Spa, below...

 As you approach CuisinArt's signature sky-blue domes, exhale and relax.
 You have chosen well and are in excellent hands.